Política de Privacidad

 Qué NO hace Advia

-• No despliega cookies propias ni accede a información almacenada en el dispositivo del usuario (localStorage, IndexedDB, mobile ad IDs, etc.).
+• No accede a información almacenada en el dispositivo del usuario por mecanismos distintos de la cookie advia_uid descrita en la sección 9: no utiliza localStorage, IndexedDB ni mobile ad IDs.

 • No utiliza perfiles para seleccionar qué anuncio servir (la decisión la toma el DSP aguas arriba).